 Catholics and Reformed Christians agree on the first three points, and the only Scriptural support offered by the Scots Confession affirms these three proposition.
 The fourth is logically deduced, not directly supported by Scripture — and it also happens to be incorrect.
 The reason Knox, et al, arrive at the false conclusion (d) is because they assume that because all the saved are somehow within the Church, that the Church is the same thing as “all the saved.”
 As seen before, all the parables in Matthew 13 flatly refute this.

 In fact, one of the verses cited refutes this as well — John 13:18 includes Jesus’ recitation of Psalm 41:9 in regards to Judas: “He who shares my Bread has lifted up his heel against me.”
 By Knox’s logic, Judas was not really a Disciple.
 This interpretation, of course, would render lots of Biblical texts nonsensical.
 Peter in Acts 1:17 quotes more OT prophesy regarding Judas: “he was one of our number and shared in this ministry.”
 Even though there is no salvation outside the Church (or perhaps said better, there is no salvation exception through the Church), there are the damned even within Her on Earth.
-So here all the two things we know about the Church: (1) She contains all of the saved;
+So here all the two things we know about the Church:

 (2) On Earth, She contains some who are ultimately damned.